All links go directly to official Caryville, Tennessee government websites.

 Elections & Voter Records

-Caryville voters are served by the Campbell County Election Commission, located at 570 Main Street, Suite 5, Jacksboro, TN 37757.
-The office can be reached at (423) 562-8774 and maintains voter registration records, conducts elections, and provides information about polling locations and candidates for all elections affecting Campbell County residents.
-Tennessee residents can register to vote online through the Tennessee Secretary of State's website at GoVoteTN.com, where the Online Voter Registration system allows eligible citizens to register or update their registration.
-Voters must register at least 30 days before an election to be eligible to vote in that election.
-Tennessee requires one of several acceptable forms of photo identification to vote, including Tennessee driver's license, U.S. passport, or photo ID issued by the Tennessee Department of Safety.
-Caryville holds municipal elections for mayor and city council positions, typically on a four-year cycle, with the next municipal election scheduled for 2025.
-Voters can find information about local candidates through the Campbell County Election Commission and the Caryville City Hall.
-Caryville residents vote at polling locations assigned based on their precinct, which can be verified through the GoVoteTN.com website by entering name and date of birth or by contacting the Election Commission directly.
-Tennessee law makes certain election records publicly accessible, including voter registration lists (though with restrictions on use), campaign finance reports filed through the Tennessee Registry of Election Finance, candidate qualifying information, and precinct-level election results.
-In the November 2024 presidential election, Campbell County showed strong voter participation with approximately 62% turnout of registered voters, consistent with rural Tennessee patterns, with the county supporting Republican candidates by wide margins.
-Looking ahead to November 3, 2026, Caryville and Campbell County voters will decide several important races including Tennessee's gubernatorial election (Governor Bill Lee's second term expires in 2027), one U.S. Senate seat (Tennessee does not have a Senate race in 2026), Tennessee State House District 36 and State Senate District 12 seats, Campbell County Mayor and County Commission seats, and potentially local school board positions and ballot measures.
-Tennessee does not have no-excuse absentee voting; voters must qualify under specific circumstances including being 60 years or older, being hospitalized or ill, serving as a caretaker, being a full-time student outside the county, being confined due to disability, or working as an election official.
-Absentee ballot applications are available through the Campbell County Election Commission and must be requested and returned according to strict deadlines outlined in Tennessee Code Annotated § 2-6-201.
+Tennessee requires acceptable photo identification to vote, including a Tennessee driver's license, U.S. Passport, or photo ID issued by the Tennessee Department of Safety.
+Municipal elections for mayor and city council positions follow a four-year cycle, with the next scheduled for 2025.
+Information about local candidates is available through the Election Commission and City Hall.
+Residents vote at precinct-assigned polling locations, which can be verified through GoVoteTN.com by entering name and date of birth or by contacting the Election Commission.
+Tennessee law makes certain election records publicly accessible, including voter registration lists (with restrictions on use), campaign finance reports filed through the Tennessee Registry of Election Finance, candidate qualifying information, and precinct-level results.
+In the November 2024 presidential election, Campbell County showed approximately 62% turnout of registered voters, consistent with rural Tennessee patterns, supporting Republican candidates by wide margins.
+Looking ahead to November 3, 2026, voters will decide several important races including Tennessee's gubernatorial election (Governor Bill Lee's second term expires in 2027), Tennessee State House District 36 and State Senate District 12 seats, Campbell County Mayor and County Commission seats, and potentially local school board positions and ballot measures.
+Tennessee does not have no-excuse absentee voting; voters must qualify under specific circumstances including being 60 years or older, being hospitalized or ill, acting as a caretaker, being a full-time student outside the county, being confined due to disability, or working as an election official.
+Absentee ballot applications are available through the Election Commission and must be requested and returned according to strict deadlines outlined in Tennessee Code Annotated § 2-6-201.

 Frequently Asked Questions